25 Best Thought-Provoking Books

 Death, Antisemitism, War

 This book is a brilliant, powerful, poignant, and unforgettable look at Nazi Germany.
-It’s becoming part of many school curriculums for good reason.
+It’s becoming part of many school curricula for good reason.
 I’ve never read a story that encapsulates life for ordinary children during this harrowing time in history.

 Find this book in: WWII Books for Kids / YA Historical Fiction Books / Books about the Holocaust / Coming-of-age Books for Teens